 Scientists In the mid 1700s suggested that sponges were animals rather than plants.
-At this time, organisms were considered ‘animal’ if they were capable of muscular movement.
-The phylum was eventually named Porifera (pore-bearing), after the perforated surfaces of the sponge’s tissue.
+At this time, organisms were thought of as ‘animal’ if they were capable of muscular movement.
+The phylum was eventually named Porifera (meaning ‘pore-bearing’), after the perforated surfaces of the sponge’s tissue.
 The taxonomic classification of sponges is still unresolved, especially at the lower taxonomic levels.

-About 5000 to 6000 species have been described worldwide.
-It is believed that the number of species may be 3 times greater.
+About 5,000 to 6,000 species have been described worldwide, but the number of species may be 3 times greater.
 The number of sponge species within Antarctica is presently unknown.

 Antarctic sponges are long-lived and sensitive to disturbance.
-They are an indicator species, reflecting the health of their environment.
+This makes them an indicator species, reflecting the health of their environment.

 Sponges are sessile (non-mobile) filter feeders.
-They regularly process large volumes of water (up to 200 litres of seawater per hour).
+They regularly process large volumes of water (up to 200 L of seawater per hour).

 Sponges are the source of more natural chemicals than any other marine invertebrate.
-Many of these compounds have potent bioactive properties (such as anti-tumour, anti-inflammatory, anti-viral and anti-microbial).
+Many of these compounds have potent bioactive properties.
+These include anti-tumour, anti-inflammatory, anti-viral and anti-microbial properties.
 Sponges can produce chemicals for defence, to repel parasites, to assist interactions with fast-growing species and for communication with other organisms.

 Sponges are often host to a diverse array of microscopic organisms.
 Many of these form intimate, symbiotic relationships with the sponge.
 Microbial biomass can even contribute to a sponge’s structural rigidity.